Classes & Genres on offer

 Classical Ballet is the backbone of all dance genres.
-Working on developing the core stability and poise needed for this difficult style is tackled with the use of the RAD examination syllabus which is highly recognised in all vocational school should your child wish to further their training at 16 years of age.
+Working on developing the core stability and poise needed for this difficult style is tackled with the use of both the ISTD and RAD examination syllabi which are highly recognised in all vocational schools should your child wish to further their training at 16 years of age.
+Established in 1904 the Imperial Society of Teachers of Dancing (ISTD) is one of the world's oldest and most influential dance examination boards.
+Their training is diverse and they offer a wide spectrum of vocational, recreational and social dance exams to children and students.
 The Royal Academy of Dance method is a ballet technique and training system that was founded by a diverse group of ballet dancers.
 They merged their respective dance methods (Italian, French, Danish and Russian) to create a new style of ballet that is unique to the organisation and is recognised internationally as the English style of ballet.

-Modern/Jazz//Lyrical Modern & Jazz dance develops the dancer’s core body strength, and is a very physical, athletic style of dance whilst lyrical challenges the dancer to express the emotions of the lyrics and interpret the music through their movements.
-The ISTD (Imperial Society of teachers of dance) again recogised internationally, has an extensive and extremely successful selection of syllabi to enhance the pupils training and development.
+Modern & Jazz dance develops the dancer’s core body strength, and is a very physical, athletic style of dance whilst lyrical challenges the dancer to express the emotions of the lyrics and interpret the music through their movements.
+The ISTD (Imperial Society of Teachers of Dance) again recognised internationally, has an extensive and extremely successful selection of syllabi to enhance the pupils training and development.

 Musical theatre is a form of theatrical performance that combines songs, acting, and dance.
+We will work on singing techniques and how to warm up and sing in groups as well as pairs and solos as appropriate.
 Our classes involve song and performance, working on projection and confidence along with suitable choreography to make the song into a performance.

 Contemporary dance has grown to become one of the dominating performance genres for formally trained dancers throughout the world.
 It has come to incorporate elements from many styles of dance, but closely related to modern dance, ballet and other classical concert dance styles.
-Contemporary dance tends to utilize both the strong and controlled legwork of ballet together with the modern dancer's core tability.
-It also employs contract and release, floor work, fall and recovery, and improvisation charecteristics of modern dance.
+Contemporary dance tends to utilise both the strong and controlled legwork of ballet together with the modern dancer's core stability.
+It also employs contract and release, floor work, fall and recovery, and improvisation characteristics of modern dance.